Skip to main content

 info

-In Bare Metal Server, configuring network bonding allows multiple network interfaces to be combined into a single logical interface.
-This enables higher bandwidth and increased availability.
+In Bare Metal Server, configuring network bonding allows multiple network interfaces to be grouped into a single logical interface.
+This configuration provides high bandwidth and availability.

-1. Go to Beyond Compute Service > Bare Metal Server in the KakaoCloud Console.
+1. Go to KakaoCloud Console > Beyond Compute Service > Bare Metal Server.

-2. Click the Instance menu and the [Create instance] button.
+2. Click on Instances and then click the [Create instance] button.

 ItemDescription